Umair444/C-File-Handeling/README.md

+The project is not complete, while there are several functionalities I wanna add - to complete the file handeling for structured data.
+Base functions like SplitAll are still useful for academic management software using Files for data instead of SQL.
+In a more advance form, the structured data should be like Pandas dataframe or xlsx files.
+Vector can also be used for this, but I wanted to develop it using dynamic memory objects for more flexibility in operations.

 # C++ File Manipulation
 The program files attached handle files as a database, to perform operations like reading with multiple 'where' condition, joining, filtering (like excel), reading and deleting.